Get started with speech in Microsoft Foundry

 3. Verify that the app status changes to Processing….
 The app will process the spoken input, using speech-to-text to convert your speech to text and submit it to the model as a prompt.

-Tip: the processing speed may be so fast that you do not actually see the status before it changes back to Speaking.
+Tip: The processing speed may be so fast that you do not actually see the status before it changes back to Speaking.

 4. When the status changes to Speaking…, the app uses text-to-speech to vocalize the response from the model.
 To see the original prompt and the response as text, select the cc button on the bottom of the chat screen.